-The paper is organized as follows: in section-II, we give the formulation of the SHGM with an excluded volume correction and the method of inclusion of collective flow.
-In section-III, we show the results and in section-IV, we discuss the relation of $E_{T}/N_{ch}$ with various freeze-out criteria.
-In section V, we give the summary with outlook and open problems.
+The paper is organized as follows: in section~\ref{formulation}, we give the formulation of the SHGM with an excluded volume correction and the method of inclusion of collective flow.
+In section~\ref{results}, we present the results and discussions.
+In section~\ref{summary}, we give the summary with outlook and open problems.